files-community/Files/.github/pull_request_template.md

 🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨
 I ACKNOWLEDGE THE FOLLOWING BEFORE PROCEEDING:
 1. PR may be deleted if it is not following the template
-2. Only post one request per one feature request
-3. Try not to make duplicates.
+2. Try not to make duplicates.
 Do a quick search before posting
-4. Add a clarified title
+3. Add a clarified title
 -->

 **Resolved / Related Issues**